Draft Communications Data Bill: Powers

-The bill would amend the Regulation of Investigatory Powers Act 2000.
+The bill would have amended the Regulation of Investigatory Powers Act 2000 (RIPA).

 Data collection

-The bill would create a wide-ranging power to compel any 'communications service provider' to collect and retain additional information about their users.
-Current data retention obligations require ISPs to retain data collected for business purposes for longer than normal.
-Under the new bill, any organisation that interacts with users and produces or transmits electronic communications could be compelled to collect and retain information about them, even if it is entirely irrelevant to their business needs.
+The bill would have created a wide-ranging power to compel any 'communications service provider' to collect and retain additional information about their users.
+Existing data retention obligations required ISPs to retain data collected for business purposes for longer than normal.
+Under the new bill, any organisation that interacted with users and produced or transmitted electronic communications could have been compelled to collect and retain information about them, even if it was entirely irrelevant to their business needs.

-Deep Packet Inspection
+Deep packet inspection

-One technique that may be used to collect user data could be Deep Packet Inspection.
+One technique that could have been used to collect user data is deep packet inspection.

-According to Office for Security and Counter-Terrorism Charles Farr, formerly of MI6, so-called "black boxes" – DPI – probes are not the "central plank" of the 2012 Communications Data Bill.
-The boxes would be used when communications service providers refuse to submit data, but he anticipated that most would maintain data about users in unencrypted form from which contact information could readily be separated from content.
+According to Office for Security and Counter-Terrorism Charles Farr, formerly of MI6, so-called "black boxes" – DPI – probes were not the "central plank" of the 2012 Communications Data Bill.
+The boxes would have been used when communications service providers refused to submit data, but he anticipated that most would maintain data about users in unencrypted form, from which contact information could readily be separated from content.
 This would circumvent SSL encryption during transmission.
 He said that the DPI boxes were already "used as a matter of course" by ISPs.
 The Mastering the Internet system was described in 2009 by The Register and The Sunday Times as the replacement for scrapped plans for a single central database, involving thousands of DPI "black boxes" at ISPs in association with the GCHQ base in Cheltenham, funded out of a Single Intelligence Account budget of £1.6 bn, including a £200m contract with Lockheed Martin and a contract with BAE Systems Detica.
 In 2008 the black box infrastructure was operated by Detica, which had been expected to win additional contracts for its proposed expansion in the Communications Data Bill 2008.